Slovak opposition party OLANO takes wide lead in election: exit poll

 “I hope that the results will prove to be correct also for other democratic opposition parties, and we will be able to form a good government and Slovakia will be able to breathe hope and the law will apply to all, not just the ones with right numbers in their cell phone,” Matovic said after the exit poll was released.

-(For an election poll graphic, click on: tmsnrt.rs/2wkJhRG )
+For an election poll graphic, click on: here

 The political shift in the euro zone member state, which has avoided fights with Brussels unlike its central European Visegrad Groups neighbors Hungary and Poland, started with the 2018 murder of journalist Jan Kuciak and his fiancee.
 An investigation unearthed communications between a businessman now on trial for ordering the hit and politicians and judicial officials.
-Kuciak has denied the charges.
+The defendant has denied the charges.

 The killing led to the biggest street protests in the post-communist era, forcing Smer leader Robert Fico to resign, though his party’s coalition held on to power.